Prospective Students

 - Chewing gum is not allowed.

-STATEMENT OF ETHICAL AND PROFESSIONAL STANDARDS OF THE PHYSICAL THERAPY PROFESSION: Professional success depends upon factors other than those measured by normal evaluations in course work.
-The faculty has the right to separate the student who is not likely to succeed professionally despite earning acceptable grades from the program.
-Failure to maintain the high ethical and professional standards of the physical therapy profession may subject a student to suspension and dismissal or other appropriate remedial action by the physical therapy faculty.
+Professional success depends upon factors other than those measured by typical evaluations in course work.
+The faculty has the right to separate from the DPT Program any student who is not likely to succeed professionally despite earning acceptable grades.
+Failure to maintain the high ethical and professional standards of the physical therapy profession can result in required remedial action, suspension and/or dismissal from the DPT Program.
+The DPT Program’s faculty are responsible for student performance documentation, evaluation, and determination of action with regard to ethical and professional standards and/or a student’s failure to comply.